Heckler & Koch HK41: Variants

 The HK91 is rather valuable in the United States firearm market since it was banned from further importation by executive order in 1989.
 Only 48,817 HK91s were imported into the U.S. prior to 1989.
 The retail price for an HK91 in the late 1970s was roughly $380 for the standard A2 models and $50 more for the A3 version.
 Prior to 1979, H&K did limited production runs of HK91s with polygonal rifle barrels.
 These were only $10 more than their standard counterparts.
 Today, original HK91s often fetch over $2000.
 The early 50 1974 "SACO" imports that are in good condition and have the old style "SF" marked grip frame housings can bring a premium and are very desirable among H&K collectors.
 So are the 1988 and 1989 "Chantilly" models, which have the same satin semi-gloss black finish as the later HK SR9s.

 Licensed copies of the G3 and HK-91 were produced in Greece by Hellenic Arms Industry or "EBO", using factory tooling purchased from Heckler & Koch.
-A small number of these HK-91 clones, which are functionally and aesthetically identical to the German-made rifles, were imported into America by Springfield Armory, Inc. and sold under the designation SAR-8.
+A small number of these HK-91 clones, which are functionally and aesthetically identical to the German-made rifles, were imported into America by Springfield Armory, Inc. and sold under the designations G3 for which Heckler & Koch threatened a lawsuit, SAR-3, & SAR-3/8 dubbed “over-stamps” by the collectors market.
 These rifles, which ceased being imported in 1994, are not to be confused with later Springfield-made SAR-8 model rifles which feature cast aluminum receivers and are considered of markedly lower quality, being valued at far less than the original Greek models.

 As of today, HK-91 clones are available, such as the PTR-91 (Formerly JLD), which are built on the tooling used by arms-maker FMP to make the receivers of the Portuguese military's versions of the G3, the M/961 and M/963.
 Heckler & Koch's receiver tooling was sold to the American company Ohio Rapid Fire, which was in the process of setting up to produce receivers until the passing of the company owner, Todd Grove.
 Ohio Rapid Fire has since closed its doors in 2010.